 Blastocystis has been found in some asymptomatic carriers, and researchers hypothesize that other factors can influence the pathogenicity of this parasite, such as the immune status of the host, one’s parasite load, the presence of a gut imbalance, or other factors that can influence the behavior of parasites.

 Many conventional physicians have regarded this parasite as a commensal (non-harmful) organism (up to 20 percent of “healthy controls” may have Blasto without any symptoms), and will say that there is no need to treat it.
 However, multiple studies implicating its role in IBS and hives, (two conditions that are very commonly associated with Hashimoto’s), would suggest otherwise.

 The Hashimoto’s, Hives, IBS and Blastocystis Connection

-- People with Hashimoto’s are more likely to develop the skin condition chronic spontaneous urticaria, also known as chronic hives, which is manifested by widespread, itchy and swollen skin rashes.
-These hives can be very distressful, and they can seem to come up randomly.
+Did you know?
+People with Hashimoto’s are more likely to develop the skin condition chronic spontaneous urticaria, also known as chronic hives, which is manifested by widespread, itchy and swollen skin rashes.
+These hives can be very distressing, and they can seem to come up randomly.
 However, they are quite common; in fact, forty-two scientific studies have linked Hashimoto’s with chronic hives!
 (Some studies also suggest that taking thyroid hormone can clear up these recurring hives).